 Earning Points: With this card you’ll also earn 1x point on all purchases, however, a new bonus was recently added – for purchases over $5,000 you’ll earn 1.5x points on your purchase.
 This is great for those that have high purchases, but probably not very common for the average person.
 This is a new addition to the card.
 This card does not receive 5x points on airline purchases that comes with the personal version of the card.

 50% Airline Bonus: Another new perk of the card is that when you use your Membership Rewards Pay with points for all or part of a flight, you’ll get 50% of your points back for both: 1) First and Business Class tickets with all airlines available with American Express Travel; and 2) Any fare class with your selected qualifying airline.
 You are able to select one airline of choice for the year and this is the airline you can receive both the $200 statement credit and 50% points back with for the year.
 This new-ish addition to the card means that the 100,000 points earned are worth at least $2,000 towards travel!

 Unfortunately, I’ve applied for this card in the past (also during a 100,000 point offer a few years ago), so am no longer eligible for this card.
 American Express now has a once in a lifetime rule for all cards.
-But, I was able to sign up my husband for this offer!
+Fortunately though, my husband was able to apply for this card.

 *Terms & Restrictions Apply

 Disclosure: This post contains affiliate links.
 As always, thanks for supporting the blog and enjoy traveling on a deal!